Learning and Teaching

 • Reading and spelling irregular words

-We are lucky to have a lovely school library with each class from P-6 attends for both a weekly lesson and to borrow new books.
+We are lucky to have a lovely school library with each class from P-6 attending for both a weekly lesson and to borrow new books.

-At St Mary’s we follow the VCOP and Big Write approach to teaching writing.
-Our sessions incorporate explicit teaching and modelling of:
+At St Mary’s we follow the ‘Writing Revolution’ approach to teaching writing.
+Our sessions incorporate explicit teaching and modeling of:

 • Speaking and listening - oral language skills